hakankaan/smallest-flask-blog-blueprint/README.md

-# smallest-flask-blog-blueprint
+# Smallest Flask Blog
-Created for my own learning purpose.
-Used SQLAlchemy for SQLite
+Created for my own learning purpose. </br>Used SQLAlchemy for SQLite